jhollinger/occams-record/README.md

 ## Injecting instance methods

 Occams Records results are just plain rows; there are no methods from your Rails models.
 (Separating your persistence layer from your domain is good thing!)
 But sometimes you need a few methods.
+Occams Record provides two ways of accomplishing this.

+### Include custom modules

-Occams Record allows you to specify modules to be included in your results.
+You may also specify one or more modules to be included in your results:

 ```ruby
 module MyOrderMethods